amplication/plugins/plugins/broker-redis/README.md

 This plugin provides you with a Redis cache module that you can use in your service.
 To configure, set the following environment variables:

+REDIS_BROKER_HOST - the host that will be used in the url of the Redis server.

-REDIS_BROKER_URL - the url of the Redis server to use for the message broker.
+REDIS_BROKER_PORT - the port that will be used in the url of the Redis server.

 REDIS_BROKER_RETRY_ATTEMPTS - The number of times to retry a message.